 - Seats: These are typically made from a resilient material such as PTFE (Teflon) and create a seal between the ball and the body when the valve is closed.
 They are crucial for preventing leakage.

-- Seals: Seals, or packings, are used to prevent leakage along the stem.
+- Seals: Seals, or packings, prevent leakage along the stem.
 They are usually made from flexible, resilient materials such as PTFE or graphite.

 - Bonnet: The bonnet is a component that houses the stem.
 It’s usually screwed onto the body of the valve.